brinnaebent/cgmquantify/paper.md

 glucose values throughout the day.
 CGMs are commonly used in diabetes management, with 1.2 million diabetic patients using a CGM[@Wolinsky:2018].
 CGM use has be associated with improved glycemic control in adults with type 1 diabetes [@Tamborlane:2008].
-These devices have been used extensively by the T1D community, including in the Open Artificial Pancreas System Project (OpenAPS)[@OpenAPS.org], a project developed to create a patient-implemented closed loop system between a CGM and an insulin pump.
+These devices have been used extensively by the T1D community, including in the Open Artificial Pancreas System Project (OpenAPS)[@OpenAPS], a project developed to create a patient-implemented closed loop system between a CGM and an insulin pump.
 #
 CGM data is commonly provided from CGM manufacturers as either raw glucose values (in a .csv format) or in summary